If any of the tendons in your hand are damaged, surgery may be needed to repair them and help restore movement in the affected fingers or thumb.

-Surgery can often be done to repair damage to both these groups of tendons.
+Surgery can often be used to repair damage to both these groups of tendons.

 When hand tendon repair is needed

-Hand tendon repair is done when one or more tendons in your hand rupture or are cut, leading to the loss of normal hand movements.
+Hand tendon repair is needed when 1 or more tendons in your hand rupture (break or split) or are cut, leading to the loss of normal hand movements.